DCEG-workshops/fair_principles_for_data_stewardship/workshops/workshop_2/practical.md

 Specifically, we will learn about—
 1. Cloning a repository.
 2. Asking for help or reporting bugs in a project.
+3. `source`: an R function to directly run code from a file (local or remote).

 ### Clone a remote Git repository

 To run someone else's code, we must first _clone_ their remote Git repository on GitHub.
 This is similar to downloading a file from the internet.
 The difference is that you are downloading a project directory, which is a collection of files and folders.
+Additionally, this project directory is version controlled, which means that you can go back to any previous version of the project directory.
+This is important for reproducibility because you can always go back to the specific version of the project directory that was used to generate the results in the paper that you are trying to reproduce.

 To clone a remote Git repository, you must first find the URL of the remote repository.